-If you didn’t already know – let’s be honest we hardly kept it a secret – EngageSportMode was at the Belgian Grand Prix last weekend.
+If you didn’t know – let’s be honest we hardly kept it a secret – EngageSportMode was at the Belgian Grand Prix in 2014.
 As first timers to the Circuit De Spa Francorchamps, we learnt quite a lot about how to get the best out of the experience.
 So we thought we’d share them.

 Our trip was based on two people driving from North East England, via the Dover/Calais ferry, all the way to Spa.
 That’s a journey of about 600 miles one way.
 We set off at around 6pm UK time, hit the ferry at about 3am, and arrived at the campsite for about 11am.
 Whilst not a horrendous journey, it’s not simply a case of nipping down the shops either.
 So what do we recommend?

 - Take a European Sat Nav; preferably one that’s up to date and has a working battery.